kseuro/particle_generator/README.md

 Instead, we propose to use a VAE to learn a compact representation of the LArCV1 data, and use the latent space learned by the model as inputs to a generative model.
 The generative model will then be trained to reproduce images in data space using a non-adversarial approache.

 ### Repo work in progress:
-- model agnostic argparser
+- model agnostic argparser (Done)
-- data loading class
+- data loading class (Done)
 - data loading function
+- training routine
+- model specific training functions
+- sampling, output, and saving

 #### Launch functionality
 - Training scripts